2023 Best Value Journalism Bachelor's Degree Schools in the Great Lakes Region

 Top 10 Best Journalism Bachelor's Degree Schools

-Out-of-state tuition fees for undergraduate students at UW - Whitewater are $16,602 per year.
+The average tuition and fees for an out-of-state undergraduate student at UW - Whitewater are $16,602 a year.
 After completing their Bachelor's Degree, journalism graduates from UW - Whitewater carry an average student debtload of $23,132.

 Full Journalism at University of Wisconsin - Whitewater Report